 “Autonomous Driving”, known as the co-operation project was led by Volkswagen where the ability was to find a way to develop vehicles from one point to another with a limited installation capability.

-“Safety before Availability” is defined with basic guideline: –
+“Safety before Availability” is defined with basic guidelines: –

 In my opinion, an autonomous vehicle is no doubt covering a major area and concerns and is presented as a superior solution with a futuristic way of movement but how far the safety issues are handled is still a major concern where guidelines are an important theme.